ihyledd/Panic/Terms of Service.md

 ## Privacy Policy

-For information about how we collect and use information about users of the Service, please check out our privacy policy available at **[INSERT LINK]**.
+For information about how we collect and use information about users of the Service, please check out our privacy policy available at **[[LINK](https://github.com/ihyledd/6ure/blob/main/Privacy%20Policy.md)]**.

 ## User Conduct